mikamiy/liver-brain-gut-neural-arc/README.md

 The liver-brain-gut neural arc maintains the niche of regulatory T cells in the gut, Teratani T, et al. 2019.

 ## Requirement
+### Data
+The data used in this study comes from GEOXXXXX.

 ### Software
 kallisto v0.44.0 	https://pachterlab.github.io/kallisto/
 sleuth http://pachterlab.github.io/sleuth/